-I began Mel in Chanel way back in 2010 in my college dorm room.
+I began Mel in Chanel back in 2010 in my college dorm room.
 I would take my digital camera, set it on timer, precariously balance it on top of my fashion textbooks and strike a pose.
-Although I shudder from embarrassment when I remember the low-quality photos (and some of the outfits) I posted back in 2010, it's become my constant reminder of where I started and how proud I am to have taken this journey.
-Everyone has to have a beginning to their story, and regardless of how unglamorous mine was, I couldn’t be prouder of my roots.
+Although I shudder from embarrassment when I remember the low-quality photos (and the outfits) I posted back in 2010, it's become my constant reminder of where I started and how proud I am to have taken this journey.
+Everyone has to have a beginning to their story, and regardless of how unglamorous (and at times, ugly) mine was, I couldn’t be prouder of my roots.

-I was always the girl who looked and dressed differently.
-I tried my best to conform to my high school's trends and fought back my own personality and style so much so that it led to depression.
-By suppressing my style and hiding my identity behind clothing I hated, I rejected my personality, my lifestyle… my self.
+I was the girl who looked and dressed differently.
+In high school, I felt forced to conform to the popular trends and fought back my own personality and style so much so that it led to depression.
+By suppressing my style, I began masking my identity behind clothing I disliked.
+I rejected my personality, my lifestyle… my self.
 I didn’t know who I was anymore, and whoever I was, I hated her.

 I guess you could say that my blog was a long road towards healing.
 Picture after picture, post after post, I began a vulnerable journey publicized on the internet.
 I had no idea that my vulnerability would allow other women to walk through life with me and understand the importance of fashion, rather than hide behind it.
-I came to see that I wasn’t the only one battling depression, but that women all around the world hurt the same way I did, had a skewed self image, or thought less of themselves.
+I discovered other women that were battling depression, who were all around the world and hurt the same way I did.
+I found friends who shared the same skewed self image, or thought very little of themselves.
 Perhaps you are one of those women.
-Almost every woman is willing to compromise herself because she thinks fashion has rules she must follow or because she wants to hide who she is.
+At some point in time, almost every woman is willing to compromise herself because she thinks fashion has rules she must follow or because she wants to hide who she is.
 I don't believe that fashion is only for models or the socially elite.
 I don't think someone can be more or less stylish than the next person.
 I don't think style can be gradable or comparable.
 I think being fashionable is when a woman takes ownership of herself, whoever she is.
 I believe that fashion should reinforce the fact that we were created as individuals.

-My blog has taken me around the world and shown me the beauty and intricacy of women.
+My blog has taken me around the world and shown me unmatched beauty, vulnerability and intricacy of women.
 It has opened up doors that I never imagined myself walking through, and given me a voice to speak to women that are countries away.
-I’ve been able to grow my audience even wider through my styling business that I launched in 2016, and have loved working with you and mentoring you one-on-one.
-I often think back on that girl in her college dorm room, completely unaware of how her brokenness would lead to her to salvation.
+I’ve been able to grow my audience even wider through my styling business that I launched in 2016, which has brought me so much joy as I have worked with you and mentored you one-on-one.
+I often think back on that girl in her college dorm room, completely unaware of how her brokenness would lead her to her salvation.
 So desperately trying to fit in, she didn’t realize that all it took was for her to stand out.